WitgamWogar/Picon/README.md

 - Moved autoexec and video uploading code from main script to text document as this is a niche feature.

-- Cleaned up the way variables were handled.
+- Cleaned up how variables are handled.

 ===================